-[Paper] Lei Zhang, Xuehan Wang, Guangbin Huang, Tao Liu, and Xiaoheng Tan, "Taste Recognition in E-Tongue using Local Discrimiant Preservation Projection based ELM," IEEE Trans.
-Cybernetics, 2017.
-Submitted.
+[Paper] Lei Zhang, Xuehan Wang, Guangbin Huang, Tao Liu, and Xiaoheng Tan, "Taste Recognition in E-Tongue using Local Discrimiant Preservation Projection," IEEE Trans.
+Cybernetics, 2017. published.

 [CQU E-Tongue Dataset: Introduction]